lausek/lovm2/book/src/building/introduction.md

 The main generation functionality is exposed via `Block` and every structure that contains it like `Branch`, `Repeat` and functions.
 You can use these methods on all of them:

 - `step(..)` append a new statement to the block.
-- `branch(..)` create a new branch at the current position.
+- `branch()` create a new branch at the current position.
 This returns a `BranchBuilder`.
-- `repeat(..)` and `repeat_until(..)` which return a mutable reference to a new block.
+- `repeat()` and `repeat_until(..)` which return a mutable reference to a new block.
 The first variant is an endless loop, while the latter supports breaking once a condition is met.

 ## Functions